 Being entrusted with a child’s education is an enormous privilege and responsibility.
-Most of our school staff are parents and we know how important these primary years are in setting children on a fulfilling, ambitious and happy course.
-We hope together to see creative, curious children who want to find out more about the world.
-Primary school is where they will find out more of who they are, what they like doing and what path they might take in the future.
+Most of our school staff are parents and we know how important the primary years are in setting children on a fulfilling, ambitious and happy course.
+Primary school is where children begin to discover who they are, what they like doing and what path they might take in the future.
 We thank parents for their trust in us, and their partnership with us, and we do not take it lightly.

 Our recent Ofsted report (July 2017) stated that “Parents are overwhelmingly positive about the leadership of the school.”
 We believe this is because we invest in our relationship with parents, knowing that it is only working together that we can secure the best outcomes for children.
 We take time to talk to parents at the beginning and end of days, make time for formal and informal consultations about progress, put on curriculum information meetings and have termly parental consultations about areas of school life.